andrearebucini/andrearebucini.github.io/_pages/about.md

 I spent the academic year 2025–26 visiting the [Department of Social Policy](https://www.lse.ac.uk/social-policy) of the [London School of Economics and Political Science](https://www.lse.ac.uk/), where I was also affiliated with the [Women in Social and Public Policy Research Hub](https://www.lse.ac.uk/social-policy/research/research-clusters/wispprh), hosted by Prof. [Almudena Sevilla](https://www.lse.ac.uk/people/almudena-sevilla).

-Before joining the PhD programme, I gained research experience as a research assistant at the [University of Milano-Bicocca](https://en.unimib.it/) (Italy) while, beyond academia, I worked as a data analyst at a consulting firm in Italy, contributing to projects commissioned by local and national institutions on school guidance and labour market outcomes.
+Before joining the PhD programme, I was a research assistant at the [University of Milano-Bicocca](https://en.unimib.it/) (Italy) while, beyond academia, I worked as a data analyst at a consulting firm in Italy, contributing to projects commissioned by local and national institutions on school guidance and labour market outcomes.

 My current research interests lie in applied microeconomics, particularly in financial literacy, gender economics, health economics, household economics, and the economics of education.